 Maintenance and repairs

 With proper annual resealing, granite is very resistant to stains, well used kitchens should be sealed as often as 6 monthly (light colours) to offer the maximum life and prolong the stunning looks.
-Minor scratches or cracks in granite can be filled in with colour matching epoxy or resin from the local DIY store, but professionals should repair large cracks.
+Minor scratches or cracks in granite can be filled in with colour matching epoxy or resin from the local Hardware store, but professionals should repair large cracks.
 Minor damage to marble can be repaired similarly to granite, but bigger problems also require professional help.

 The price of Granite vs Marble